focus000/obsidian/Zettelkasten/Layer 2.md

 cons:
 - dispute period duration is too long.
 - safety depend on enough challengers.
-- because we may need verify packed transactions on chain, the size of pack limitr
+- because we may need verify packed transactions on chain, the size of pack limited by max gas fee

 ### Arbitrum

 ### zkRollup